joshbegley/nyt-latest/previous.md

 `The government adopted a law that might prove a significant step toward ending an outlawed group’s decades-long battle with the Turkish state.`\
 https://www.nytimes.com/2026/08/10/world/europe/turkey-law-pkk-peace-framework.html

-**Judge Pauses Rollout of Second-Home Tax, Dealing Setback to Mamdani**\
+**Judge’s Ruling on Second-Home Tax Deals Temporary Setback to Mamdani**\
-`A group of homeowners had sued New York City, arguing that the introduction of the tax was mishandled.
-After the judge issued an order pausing the rollout, the city said it would appeal.`\
+`A judge sided with homeowners who had sued New York City and argued that the introduction of the tax was mishandled.
+The city moved to appeal, meaning the rollout can proceed.`\
 https://www.nytimes.com/2026/08/10/nyregion/mamdani-second-home-tax-ruling-nyc.html

 **Wisconsin’s Roller Coaster of a Democratic Primary Race for Governor Crashes to an End**\